whosonfirst/whosonfirst-placetypes/README.md

 It's not a sub-region of a country but rather dependent on a parent country for defence, passport control, subsidies, etc.

-Dependency are considered `common optional`.
+Dependencies are considered `common optional`.

 ### disputed